Module Reference¶

 True if no errors in errors list |

-- If Slack fails (timeout, bad status code), logs a warning but does NOT raise — a notification failure should never mask the actual sync result
+Failure handling: If the email send fails (SMTP error, timeout, bad credentials), logs a warning but does NOT raise.
+A notification failure should never mask the actual sync result.

 main.py — Entry Point¶

-What it does: Minimal entry point.
-Configures logging, runs the sync, handles the exit code.
+What it does: Configures logging, runs the sync, handles the exit code.

 if __name__ == "__main__":